Lynette Murray

 +

-Natural capital and environmental impacts, climate-related disclosures
+Natural capital and environmental impacts, climate-related standards

 +

 This focuses on natural resources and an organisation’s sustainability practices, particularly its impact on climate change.
 It includes strategies for reducing carbon emissions, managing climate-related risks and opportunities, and transition planning.
-The climate-related disclosures frameworks for entities to assess risks and opportunities include the IFRS/ISSB and TCFD thematic areas: Governance, Strategy, Risk Management, and Metrics and Targets.
-These frameworks encompass assurance requirements for greenhouse gas emissions disclosures, helping organisations align with regulatory standards.

 Social sustainability performance and metrics